-• isValid(): Returns True if all required fields are populated and the expression fields contains a valid regular expressions.
+Boolean isValid() Returns True if all required fields are populated and the expression fields contains a valid regular expressions.
 If False is returned, the scripting log contains a description of the failure.

-• toString(): Returns a string representation of this object.
+String toString() Returns a string representation of this event.